minecraftforum/documents/rules/rules.md

 # Global Rules

-The Minecraft Forum Global Rules apply to every section of the website, unless stated otherwise in the rules of that section, for example a section may permit some forms of bumping, or a section may permit advertising.
+The Minecraft Forum Global Rules apply to each section of the website, including the Forum, Private Messages, Profile Comments, Article Comments and Server Comments.

 ## Advertising